Z3KE02/OS_Project_CAPU/README.md

 2. Install the necessary server packages by running: `npm install`
 3. Start the application by running: `npm start`
 4. Open your browser and navigate to `http://localhost:3000` (or the port specified in your terminal).

+---

+## 📝 Technical Report & Conclusion

+### Assumptions & Limitations
+* **Assumptions:** Context switching time is assumed to be negligible (0 units) for this simulation.
+* **Limitations:** The simulator relies on user-provided static inputs and does not simulate dynamic memory or I/O interrupts.

+### Final Analysis: Fairness vs. Efficiency
+Based on the test scenarios, **Shortest Job First (SJF)** proved to be highly efficient at minimizing average Waiting Time and Turnaround Time by clearing out quick tasks first.
+However, this creates a significant starvation risk for longer jobs.

+Conversely, **Round Robin (RR)** enforces fairness by utilizing a time quantum (q = 4).
+While this slightly increases the overall average waiting time due to frequent context switching, it guarantees a much faster **first response time** for all processes and ensures that long jobs are not indefinitely delayed by a stream of short tasks.